ParallelMaths/parallel/pages/8-03-chaotic-pendulums.md

 :::

-## 2. You can’t script this
+## 2. Chaotic pendulum

 Last week’s Parallelogram included a brief look at mathematical chaos via a clip from Jurassic Park, but I did not really define chaos.
 One definition is: “Chaos theory is a branch of mathematics focusing on the behavior of dynamical systems that are highly sensitive to initial conditions.”

 Usually, if two systems start off in ALMOST the same way, then a while later they will evolve into two systems that are still quite similar to each other.
-If one 5-year-old child is 1 mm taller than another 5-year-old child, then ten years later that 15-year old child might be, say, 1cm or few centimetres taller than the other one.
+If one 5-year-old child is 1 mm taller than another 5-year-old child, then ten years later that 15-year old child might be, say, 1 cm or few centimetres taller than the other one.

-By contrast, in a chaotic system, ten years later one child has grown taller, while the other child has shrunk to the size of a grain of rice.
+In contrast, in a chaotic system, ten years later one child has grown taller, while the other child has shrunk to the size of a grain of rice.
 That is not a technical definition of mathematical chaos, but it might give you some idea of what it means.

 This video shows a double pendulum exhibiting chaos.
 If you had two identical double-pendulums starting in microscopically different positions, then a minute later they would be in wildly different positions.
 Watch it, and then answer a question about the video.